danczw/RockPaperScissors_TrackMyProgress/README.md

 # RockPaperScissors_v0.1
 This is my first ever program written: a game of Rock-Paper-Scissors to play vs an "AI".
 To track my progress of learning Python on my own newer versions will be uploaded every now and than, in which I will extend the game with new features, better code and so forth.
+Any feedback on the latest version is much appreciated!

 v 0.1 - first upload, basic game